Australian Health Practitioner Regulation Agency - Restriction: Attend program of treatment

 • Further regulatory action is less likely to be required for practitioners who seek appropriate treatment for their health condition and stop practising when necessary.

-If you have no approved practice locations published to the public register, you must not practise.
+If you have no approved practice locations published to the Register of practitioners, you must not practise.

 You must only practise at approved and published practice locations.